gosu/chingu/README.new.md

 Roughly 50 lines of code became 26 more powerful lines, (you can do `@player.angle = 100` for example).

-If you've worked with Gosu for a while you're probably tired of passing around your game's window as parameter, Chingu solves this (as many other developers do) with a global variable: `$window`.
+If you've worked with Gosu for a while you're probably tired of passing around your game's window as a parameter, Chingu solves this (as many other developers do) with a global variable: `$window`.
 Yes, globals are bad and can make the program cryptic, but in this case it makes sense.
 It's used under the hood in various places.

-The basic flow of an Chingu::Window once `show` is called can be seen below (this is called each game iteration or tick):
+The basic flow of a Chingu::Window once `show` is called can be seen below (this is called each game iteration or tick):

   - `Chingu::Window#draw` is called